gehaxelt/phuzz/code/README.md

 For the WordPress application, the option `WP_TARGET_PLUGIN` defines which plugin should be automatically installed.
 The plugin has to exist in the `./web/applications/wordpress/_plugins/` folder as a zip file.

+Additionally, each web application in `./web/applications/` can its own `init.sh` shell script to perform additional modifications to the environment within the container upon startup.
+By default, it waits for the MySQL database to become available and then installs the web application and instrumentation to `/var/www/html/`.

 ### Fuzzer
 The fuzzer component can also be configured with several environment options.